webelcomau/EJBvsCDIvsJSF/README.md

 - Under Libraries set the Java Platform to JDK1.8 (if available), otherwise JDK1.7.

-- Under Run set the server to Glassfish4.1.1 or Payara41 (if installed).
+- Under Run set the server to Glassfish4.1.1 (or Payara41 or GlassFish5 if installed).

-Be sure to check that you choose a server with the desired Mojarra version installed (see above).
+The choice of server may also affect the  JSF Mojarra version and WELD CDI version (see above).

 The folder `./nbproject/private` is NOT distributed with the test web app, so these settings are local.